2133649586/INF560-HW4/README.md

 # a.(5p) Compare the packages that you manually installed versus the dependency list you extracted.
     manully installed will get what package we want exactly. the dependency list we extracted is a .txt file, and it include a lot of names of packages which we not need in our visual environment.

-# b.(3p) If you created your virtual environment with venv, add the environment folder to a “.gitignore” file so it is not uploaded to GitHub.
-The “.gitignore” file is a hidden file with all the file extensions to avoid uploading them online.
-You don’t need to include an answer about this point in the readme, but points will be deducted for not completing this step.
-See https://git-
- scm.com/docs/gitignore for additional documentation.
-If you used Anaconda to create your environment, create a gitignore file for filtering XML files.

 # c.(7p) Upload your extracted dependencies to GitHub following the naming conventions taught in class.
 ![](https://github.com/2133649586/imag/blob/main/%E6%88%AA%E5%B1%8F2020-10-29%2018.20.27.png)